sorxrob/sorxrob-coronavirus-ph-api/README.md

-🚨 DEPRECATED and unmaintained 🚨
+🚨 DISCONTINUED and unmaintained 🚨

 In unforeseen circumstances, the number of cases in the country has grown and [the main source](http://tiny.cc/n8nsmz) has not been updated.
 The APIs will stop working on August 7, 2020.